 My name is Deidre Matthews.
-I am 25 years old.
+I am 26 years old.
 I figure skate, go to school full-time, work, coach and try to live a normal life.
-Unfortunately, I am sidelined with some complications…more than many people my age suffer from.
+Unfortunately, I have been sidelined for the past few years with many health complications.

 I have Fibromyalgia (Diagnosed November 2014), Myofascial Pain Syndrome (Diagnosed May 2015), Osteoarthritis (March 2016), Ankylosing Spondylitis (March 2016), Endometriosis (Diagnosed Sept 2011) and an Overactive Bladder (Diagnosed May 2015).

 In February 2018, I was in a major car accident.
 One that totaled my whole car.
 I was rushed by ambulance to the hospital and released the same day.
 No tests were ever done.
 A year later I was suffering from double the pain as normal.
 My chiropractor (Dr Jason Skolar) sent me for some X-Rays and basically found what damage was done to my spine.

 So along with all those illnesses I am now coming back from the Spine Injury (which has caused Non-Epileptic Seizures).

 Everyday is a challenge, but after a few months of therapy so far everything is starting to go down the right track.